 Here are some of the practical advantages of a credit line for business over a credit card:

-- It minimizes interests and fees.
-Interest charges accumulate overtime until you fully you’re your bills.
+Interest charges accumulate over time until you fully you’re your bills.
 In case of default, you will only pay for the interest on the sum of money you actually used.
-It will not only limit the amount of debt, but the fees associated with the amount you borrowed as well.
+It will not only limit the amount of debt but the fees associated with the amount you borrowed as well.

 What are the benefits of a credit line?

 You can borrow up to the maximum amount of credit, and you only need to pay interests on the amount you actually borrowed.
 Paying for the excess can be such a displeasing fact.
 But a credit line doesn’t promote such.
 You only get to pay for how much and what you actually borrowed plus a little bit of interest.
 If you tend to spend only a little, then a credit line is perfect for you, seeing as you wouldn’t have to pay so much.
 And if you want to save a little bit and only have a little extra to pay, then a credit line would do you good.

 Turned down by banks?

 Line of credit helps business owners who are turned down by traditional banks to obtain financing despite the lack of financial documents to prove income.
 The strict lending guidelines by the banks limit the business owners’ access to working capital.
 It impedes business growth-especially if the borrower does not have the required financials like income tax return and books that reflect stable cash flow for the past two to three years.